icirauqui/fine_tune_hf/README.md

  - Button "Train": begin training, after completion the ressulting model is saved in the Output Path.
  - Button "Evaluate": evaluate the model on the test set.
  - Button "Inference": use the model to generate text without further training.

+## Data

+Test data is provided in the data folder.
+Original data is available in the csv file, a script (data_proc.py) transforms it into the required json format used by the finetuner.

 ## Notes